perpetualKid/FreeTrainSimulator/README.md

 ## Download
 [![GitHub All Releases](https://img.shields.io/github/downloads/perpetualKid/orts-mg/total)](https://github.com/perpetualKid/ORTS-MG/releases/)

-If you came here just to download the software, please see the [Releases]https://github.com/perpetualKid/ORTS-MG/releases) section to download a recent version of the software.
+If you came here just to download the software, please see the [Releases](https://github.com/perpetualKid/ORTS-MG/releases) section to download a recent version of the software.
 Simply unzip the download folder and start OpenRails.exe.
-Once started, please be aware there may be updates available immediately, as the release page only has major release packages, while minor updates are only available through the Auto-Updater, or announced in our ['News' Section in the wiki](https://github.com/perpetualKid/ORTS-MG/wiki#news)
+Once started, please be aware there may be updates available immediately, as the release page only has major release packages, while minor updates are only available through the Auto-Updater, or announced in our [News](https://github.com/perpetualKid/ORTS-MG/wiki#news) section in the wiki.

 ## Contributing
 If you are interested in more information, documentation and news regarding recent updates, please check the [Wiki](https://github.com/perpetualKid/ORTS-MG/wiki).